-What Happens In One Hour After You Orgasm?
+What Happens One Hour After Your Orgasm?

-Well, that’s about to change!
 I’ve dug into some scientific research and spoken to medical experts to get to the bottom of exactly what’s happening in your brain and body moment to moment after you climax.

 The story is not the same for everybody, either.
 Depending on whether you have a vagina or a penis, some pretty different things can be happening under the hood, and we can react in vastly different ways as we recover from our orgasms.